celo-org/docs/docs/developer/react-celo/index.md

 ### Logging and debugging

 We log by default `debug` or above in development mode.
-It is determined your environement variables: by either setting `DEBUG` to `true` or setting `NODE_ENV` to something else than `production`).
+It is determined your environment variables: by either setting `DEBUG` to `true` or setting `NODE_ENV` to something else than `production`).
 In production mode, we log only `error`.

 But you are welcome to provide your own logger at the provider level.
 It should implement our `ILogger` interface which looks like that: